Key terms at a glance

 Verification and results

-Verification is the same thing as a test.
-It's Specnote replaying a scenario once in a real browser — opening the screen, typing, and pressing buttons all the way through, just as a person would click by hand.
+Verification is the same thing as a test run.
+It's Specnote replaying a test once in a real browser — opening the screen, typing, and pressing buttons all the way through, just as a person would click by hand.

 A result shows up as one of three states.

-- Pass — the scenario ran through to the end as intended.
+- Pass — the test ran through to the end as intended.

 - Fail — it got stuck somewhere.
 Which step and which screen it stopped on are recorded too.